FRMiner/FRMiner/INSTALL.md

 5. Code and Data：

     Code is archived in [softwareheritage](https://archive.softwareheritage.org/browse/origin/https://github.com/FRMiner/FRMiner/directory/).
-    After acquiring the code, you need to download [Glove](http://nlp.stanford.edu/data/glove.6B.zip), then unzip this file and put `glove.6B.50d.txt` into `data` folder.
+    After acquiring the code, the next step is to download [Glove](http://nlp.stanford.edu/data/glove.6B.zip), then unzip this file and put `glove.6B.50d.txt` into `data` folder.